Rare Rhesus Phenotypes and Their Significance

 Expresses very strong D antigen but lacks all RHCE antigens.
 Can develop anti-Rh17 (anti-Hr0) antibody.

-• Often runs in families
+• Often runs in families (autosomal recessive mechanism)

 • Requires D-- or Rhnull blood